 Assumptions were made to establish the calorific value (CV) of coal (MJ/kg) for each of the considered sectors.
 CV data for Eskom, Sasol and the chemicals sectors were available.
 Coal CV’s for the remaining sectors were assumed based on various factors such as on the generalized grade of coal used within the considered sector.
 For example, the steel industry generally uses high grade coal whilst the cement industry uses lower grade coal.
 Then, by using coal price points provided by XMP consulting as a rough guide, estimated coal CV values were set for each sector.

 To determine the price of coal (R/GJ) for each considered sector, the 2017 SUT (which listed the sectorial spend on coal for 2017) was used as a starting point.
 Energy estimates of some of the sectors in PJ were available and these estimates were reconciled with the SUT data to develop coal prices for these sectors.
 For sectors where no PJ estimates existed, PJ amounts were inferred by assuming R/GJ values for each sector based on available information.
 Additionally, assumptions based on the transport costs associated with transporting the coal to the dominant area of the considered sector were used.
-For example, the coal price for the “Paper and Pulp” sector was higher due to the extra long distances travelled.
+For example, the coal price for the “Paper and Pulp” sector was higher due to the extra-long distances travelled.

 The total coal supplied from coal mining in 2017 included domestic and export coal sales.
 The export sales were known.
 Estimations of the domestic sales were available from SAMI and XMP data and thus the total coal supply for 2017 was estimated to be approximately 181 mton.

-SATIMGE-2021” from plant output as obtained from NERSA.
+The “Power” sector coal demand for “SATIMGE-2021” was derived from plant output as obtained from NERSA.

-SATIMGE-2022The “FerroAlloys” demand (in mton) was adjusted to XMP consulting/ SAMI value of 2.7.
+For the “SATIMGE-2022” dataset, the “FerroAlloys” demand (in mton) was adjusted to XMP consulting/ SAMI value of 2.7.
 The “Paper and Pulp” and “Other Industries” sector demands were assumed to be the SUT demand values.
 Finally, the “Residential” sector demand was assumed to be an average of the DFFE and DMRE residential sector demands.

 Two data sets from XMP consulting were included since different inaccuracies existed in both sets and thus it was deemed necessary to include both of the versions to account for these.